Yu-Group/covid19-severity-prediction/readme.md

 - note: (non-cumulative) daily cases + deaths are in `data/usafacts/confirmed_cases.csv` and `data/usafacts/deaths.csv` (updated daily)
 - note: abridged csv with county-level info such as demographics, hospital information, risk factors, social distancing, and voting data is at `data/df_county_level_abridged_cached.csv`
 - for more data details, see [./data/readme.md](./data/readme.md)
-- for an intro to some of the analysis here, visit the [project webpage](https://yu-group.github.io/covid19-severity-prediction/)
 - we are constantly monitoring for new data sources, and updating sources of data as they become available [here](https://docs.google.com/document/d/1Gxfp-8NXHZN1Hre0CThx0sdO17vDOso640eK6MHlbiU/)

 ## Prediction